 This section presents a simple two-period equilibrium model with heterogeneous investors who disagree on the fundamental value of housing.
 Renters and homeowners are differentially exposed to rental and housing price risks.
-We begin by considering a baseline version of the model in which the policymaker implements the second-best allocation by levying a linear round-trip transfer tax which applies uniformly to all investors.
-The baseline setup draws from Dávila (2021), who studies the optimal financial transaction tax (FTT) on an arbitrary risky, but non-housing, asset.
+We first introduce a baseline version of the model in which the policymaker implements the second-best allocation by levying a linear round-trip transfer tax which applies uniformly to all investors.
 The planner cares about achieving price efficiency in this market, so the optimal linear Tobin tax functions as a Pigouvian tax on pecuniary externalities.
-The planner sets the tax rate to eliminate any spread between the average expected returns of buyers and sellers of housing.
+The optimal rate eliminates any spread between the average expected returns of buyers and sellers of housing.

 Our baseline model yields a sufficient statistics formula that we apply to the housing transfer tax reform targeting speculators in our empirical setting.
-We then consider the more realistic case of a policymaker who conditions on investor characteristics to set group-specific taxes, such as separate taxes on second homeowners, renters, and owner-occupiers.
+We then examine the more realistic case of a policymaker who conditions on investor characteristics to set group-specific taxes, such as separate taxes on second homeowners, renters, and owner-occupiers.
 We offer model extensions in Appendix A to bring the framework closer to actual policy settings.